chaseruskin/hamming/README.md

 A generic VHDL implementation for encoding and decoding of the error-correction hamming code.

 The implementation uses the "extended" hamming-code, where the 0th bit is an additional parity check against the entire data block for double-error detection (DED).
+The hardware is described in strictly _combinational logic_.

 A single erroneous bit can be corrected for each hamming-code block (SEC).
 Any block received with an even number of errors `e` with `e` > 0 will not be valid.
 A block received with an odd number of errors `e` with `e` > 1 may self-correct to the incorrect original message.